pdfminer/pdfminer.six/docs/source/topics/converting_pdf_to_text.rst

 bottom-left corner and upper-right corner, i.e. its bounding box.
 Pdfminer .six uses these bounding boxes to decide which characters belong together.

-Characters that are both horizontally and vertically close are grouped.
+Characters that are both horizontally and vertically close are grouped onto one line.
 How close they should be is determined by the `char_margin` (M in figure) and the `line_overlap` (not in figure) parameter.
 The horizontal *distance* between the bounding boxes of two characters should be smaller that the `char_margin` and the vertical *overlap* between the bounding boxes should be smaller the the `line_overlap`.

 .. raw:: html